paviliondev/discourse-plugin-guard/README.md

 ### Deployment on Canary Servers

-As well as being deployed on client sites, this plugin is deployed on the following "canary"
+As well as being deployed on client servers, this plugin is deployed on the following "canary" servers:

 - `tests-passed.plugins.discourse.pavilion.tech`
 - `stable.plugins.discourse.pavilion.tech`